 Add sugar and beat for one minute.
 Add eggs and beat until creamy, 1 to 2 minutes, scraping the sides of the bowl once.
 Add the sour cream and vanilla and mix just to combine.

 Equally divide the filling among 6 bowls.
 Add food coloring to create the colors you’d like.

 The colors will intensify a bit once baked, so make them a little less bright than you want them.
 I was not happy with how intense the blue cheesecakes turned out.
 I would only a few drops of blue.

 Pour the colored cheesecake filling into the heart shaped cavities in your Wilton silicone molds.
 If you are using 3 heart molds and making 18 cheesecakes, equally divide each color among 3 hearts.
-The cavities will be a little less than completely full.
+The cavities will be a little over 3/4 full.